kfirshahar/fatpanda-facebook-comments/readme.txt

 = 1.0.4 =
 * Added: Global and specific moderator management
+* Added: OG meta data inserted on single post and page views, only when SharePress is not installed; action fbc_og_print and filter fbc_og_tags
+* Added:
 * Changed: XID support for legacy comments: it isn't working anymore, but I'm leaving it in anyway
-* Added: OG meta data inserted on single post and page views, only when SharePress is not installed; action fbc_og_print and filter fbc_og_tags

 = 1.0.3 =
 * Fixed: Wasn't importing reply-to comments